SimLens for Early Exit in Large Language Models: Eliciting Accurate Latent Predictions with One More Token: SimExit: Accelerating LLMs with SimLens

-With the original LLM model, a full forward pass of a sequence of length $n$ has the time complexity of $\mathcal{O}(n^2)$.
-SPACE-EXIT reduces the complexity from quadratic to linear $\mathcal{O}(1)$ once the metrics exceeds the predefined threshold, since we only need to forward two tokens.
+With the original LLM model, a full forward pass over sequence length $n$ has $\mathcal{O}(n^2)$ attention cost.
+After exit is triggered, SimExit only forwards two tokens, which makes the post-exit cost effectively independent of $n$.